top of page

 pto'-ay-sis From G4422; alarm: - amazement.

-• Peter is encouraging the women not to be caught up in their emotions to be afraid when hearing of alarming things because this was the ONE MISTAKE that Sarah made, of which, caused her death.
+• Peter is encouraging the women not to be caught up in their emotions to be afraid when hearing of alarming things because this was the mistake that Sarah made, of which, caused her death.
 Her emotions for her son overwhelmed her reasoning to stay temperate in emotions and sound in mind when she was given alarming news that was contrary to what she was told by Abraham.
-Let's follow the testimony and learn of how the enemy seeks to separate the wife from the righteousness of being sound minded and temperate in emotions:
+Let's follow the testimony and learn of how the enemy seeks to separate the wife from the righteousness of being sound minded and temperate in emotions cleaving to her husband:

 • (Abraham is faithful that Ahayah will restore Isaac from the dead so he makes plans to take his son to Shem after he goes to offer him up.)

-(This is why Abraham told his wife he was taking Isaac to Shem because he had no doubt his son would live)
+• (This is why Abraham told his wife he was taking Isaac to Shem because he had no doubt his son would live).
+Continuing the story:

 And Sarah said, thou hast spoken well, go my lord and do unto him as thou hast said, but remove him not at a great distance from me, neither let him remain there too long, for my soul is bound within his soul.